 You asked for more hummus recipes.
 So here we go.
 Adding roasted bell peppers to hummus is one of our favorite ways to spice hummus up.

-This recipe is very simple.
-In fact, all we’ve done is add two roasted red peppers to our original hummus recipe I just mentioned.
+If you’ve seen our original hummus recipe then you know that making the best hummus at home is easy.
+This red pepper hummus recipe is simple, too.
+In fact, all we’ve done is add two roasted red peppers to our original hummus recipe.

 How to Roast Peppers